 The primary perk from this list is the interest repayment subsidy.
 Under REPAYE, borrowers have generous interest subsidies that can help make repayment more affordable.

-If your monthly student loan payment doesn’t cover all the interest, REPAYE offers the following advantages:
+If your monthly student loan payment doesn’t cover all the unpaid interest, REPAYE offers the following advantages:

 - Interest that’s paid by the government on remaining subsidized loans is paid by the government for up to three years.
 After that period, half of the interest is covered for an additional three years.

-- If you have unsubsidized loans, half of the remaining interest is paid by the government throughout the course of repayment.
+- If you have unsubsidized loans, half of the remaining interest is paid by the government throughout the course of your student loan repayment.

 This is a major perk that could potentially save you hundreds to thousands of dollars.
 It’s a good idea to utilize these benefits as much as possible until you’re ready to refinance your student loans.
 Refinancing is another way to lower your interest rate and the amount you pay toward student debt overall.